ncdai/ncdai/README.md

 I am passionate about creating software that makes life easier and more enjoyable.
 Outside of work, I enjoy watching movies, listening to music, and watching football.
 I pride myself on being diligent, meticulous, and responsible.
 I am always keen on exploring new technologies and applying them to personal projects.

-One of my notable projects is [ZaDark](https://zadark.com/?utm_source=github&utm_medium=readme) - a utility enabling Dark Mode for Zalo on PC and Web.
+One of my notable projects is [ZaDark](https://zadark.com/?utm_source=github&utm_medium=readme) - an extension enabling Dark Mode for Zalo on PC and Web.
 Available on various platforms, it has over 70,000 downloads on [SourceForge](https://sourceforge.net/projects/zadark) and over 7,000 installs on the [Chrome Web Store](https://chromewebstore.google.com/detail/llfhpkkeljlgnjgkholeppfnepmjppob) since its launch in January 2022.

 ---